Finding Peace Among the Crowds on Mykonos

 The sea, the wind, the birds, and the weather-beaten little whitewashed churches all combine to give the town a vibrant allure.
 Everyone gathers in the cafés and pubs to nurse an ouzo or other drink, and to watch the sun set to the rhythm of the sloppy, slamming waves.

-While Chora has some museums, they merely provide an excuse to get out of the sun for a few minutes.
+While Mykonos town has some museums, they merely provide an excuse to get out of the sun for a few minutes.
 The real attraction here is poking around the streets: shopping, dining, clubbing, or — best of all — simply strolling.
 The core of the town is literally a maze, designed by the Mykonians centuries ago to discourage would-be invaders from finding their way.
 That tactic also works on today's tourists.
 But I can think of few places where getting lost is so enjoyable.

 When you're done exploring the town, it's time to relax at one of the enticing sandy beaches around the island.
 Each beach seems to specialize in a different niche: family-friendly or party; straight, gay, or mixed; nude or clothed; and so on.
 (Keep in mind that in Greece, even "family-friendly" beaches have topless sunbathers.)

 Today Delos is reachable only by a 30-minute boat trip from Mykonos; it has no residents — only ruins and a humble museum.
-If you go, you'll see the much-photographed Lions of the Naxians — a row of seven sphinx-like lion statues — some nice floor mosaics, and a windswept setting pockmarked with foundations.
+If you go, you'll see the much-photographed Lions of the Naxians — a row of five sphinx-like lion statues — some nice floor mosaics, and a windswept setting pockmarked with foundations.

 Delos was a pilgrimage site for believers who came from all over to worship this "birthplace of light."
 Judging by the present-day sun-worshippers who scramble for the best patch of sand on Mykonos each summer, things haven't changed much around here.